chgChang/CEN5035-Project/Sprint1.md

 Gin is a web framework written in Go (Golang).
 It features a martini-like API with performance that is up to 40 times faster thanks to httprouter.

-In sprint 1, we have developed 4 function modules including user module, item module, cart module and order module.

-The link of Api Document: https://documenter.getpostman.com/view/12317519/UVeGpQY8

 ### User Module